Weak Approximation for Isotrivial Families: Appendix: A conceptual proof of Theorem

-Here is the idea of the proof.
-We first show that we can deform the section $s$ to a section which agrees with the formal section $\hat{s}$ to any pre-specified order in a formal neighborhood of $0$.
+Here is the idea of the proof of Theorem \ref{m} using pseudo-ideal sheaves.
+We first show that we can deform the restriction of a section $s$ to a formal neighborhood of the singular fiber deforms to another formal section which agrees with the given formal section $\wht{s}$ to any pre-specified order.
 In particular, this deformation gives a deformation of the corresponding pseudo-ideal sheaves.
-Then we use Theorem~\ref{thm-jason} to show that this deformation of pseudo-ideal sheaves lifts to a deformation of global sections.
+Then we use Theorem \ref{thm-jason} to show that this deformation of pseudo-ideal sheaves lifts to a deformation of global sections.
+In order to apply Theorem \ref{thm-jason}, we need to control the cohomology of the curve in the central fiber.
+To do this, we replace the formal neighborhood of a singular fiber by a smooth Deligne-Mumford stack.
+This is possible by Proposition \ref{lem:basechange}.